BayAreaMetro/Plan-Bay-Area-2040-EIR/sql/readme.md

 Rough take on what the SQL scripts do.

+###eir_summary_tables

+Output summaries of acres in Transit Priority Areas and the estimated growth 'footprint' by county for the EIR.
+Footprint has a particular meaning defined in the query but generally means locations where housing or employment changes are estimates to occur.

 ###AddSummaryClassDescription.sql

 Output tables summarizing housing and/or employment change in Transit Priority Areas and Priority Development Areas in various scenarios (e.g. land use model run 7224c, etc)